ampproject/amp-wp/lib/optimizer/README.md

 The configuration objects for the transformers that ship with this library are already registered by default.
 But if you add third-party or custom transformers, you'll need to register whatever configuration objects they might need with the main `AmpProject\Optimizer\Configuration` object first.

-In the following example, we add a new `MyCustomTransformer` transformer in addition to the default set and configure it with a default value, and then we register its corresponding configuration object to make sure the configuration can be properly validated and passed around.
+In the following example, we add a new `MyProject\MyCustomTransformer` transformer in addition to the default set and configure it with a default value, and then we register its corresponding configuration object to make sure the configuration can be properly validated and passed around.

 ```php
 use AmpProject\Optimizer\Configuration;